johannschopplich/johannschopplich.com/README.md

 # johannschopplich.com

-> Forked from [kirby-vite-unocss-kit](https://github.com/johannschopplich/kirby-vite-unocss-kit#readme).
-Head over to its repository to find out more about it.

 A powerful and performant integration of [Vite](https://vitejs.dev), [UnoCSS](https://github.com/antfu/unocss) and [Kirby](https://getkirby.com).
 This project seeks to provide a best practice that combines these three solutions while focusing on the developer experience.

 ## Installation